top of page

 So where do I go from here, how can Empowering Families of Children with SEND Ltd help me?

-We have put together a number of support packages to help you to navigate the Tribunal process.
+We have put together a number of support packages to help you navigate the Tribunal process.

-Empowering Families of Children with SEND Ltd also provide fully bespoke 1:1 mediation and appeal support with Anna & Sarah as part of their professional service, for details click here: Bespoke 1:1 support from Anna & Sarah
+Empowering Families of Children with SEND Ltd also provide fully bespoke 1:1 mediation and appeal support with Anna & Sarah as part of their professional service.
+For details, click here.

 bottom of page